CreativeSDK/web-getting-started-samples/creative-cloud-files-api/guide/creative-cloud-files-api.md

 Here, `result.data[0].name` is the file name of the first asset in the folder.

-If you have followed along with the code, you should be able to press the `#get-cc-folder-assets` button to download and display first asset in the `/files/My CSDK App test` folder in Creative Cloud.
+If you have followed along with the code, you should be able to press the `#get-cc-folder-assets` button to download and display the first asset in the `/files/My CSDK App test` folder in Creative Cloud.

 ### Requesting a specific rendition type